-Developers using C# or Visual Basic can quickly create applications and services for both 32-bit and 64-bit platforms, adding features like file transfers, remote command execution and sending email messages.
-Integrated support for SSL/TLS and SSH enables strong encryption without any complex coding requirements.
+Developers using C# or Visual Basic can quickly create applications and services for both 32-bit and 64-bit platforms, adding features like file transfers, sending email messages, application storage and IP location.
+Integrated support for TLS and SSH enables strong encryption without any complex coding requirements.

 Recommended: Developers using C# or Visual Basic with Visual Studio, Embarcadero RAD Studio or SharpDevelop.
 Requires the .NET Framework 2.0 or later versions.